-Working with the American Red Cross for a few years now, as a part of the Disaster Action Team, we deal regularly with natural and man-made disasters.
+Being a member of the local Search & Rescue Team for our County, and previously working with the American Red Cross, as part of the Disaster Action Team, we deal regularly with natural and man-made disasters.
 This summer has already had all of us on call for weeks for the threat of wildfires here in the mountains of Arizona.
 We have Stage 3 restrictions in the area, so campfires, charcoal grilling and smoking are prohibited.
 There are still some that either go around the rules, or don’t think that it applies to them.

 With these disasters imminent, we are always telling our clients to have an emergency go kit.
 A box with certain supplies that might be needed if you are forced to leave your home for any amount of time.
 Now I have my CERT (Community Emergency Response Team) kit, which has a tool to turn off the gas at homes where an emergency occurs, cones for traffic control and things like that.
 I had never got a go kit together for my own family to have in the case of an emergency.
 I know, I know, I’m slapping my hand, right now.

 So what do you think should be in a “Go Kit?”
 Here are some of the items that the American Red Cross recommends that families have available.
 Some of these things, I already have in my other kits in my car, but there were a few that I had never even thought of.
 Now I have this kit in our front closet by the door.

 At a minimum, you should have the basic supplies listed below:

 1. Water: one gallon per person, per day (3-day supply for evacuation, 2-week supply for home)

 2. Food: non-perishable, easy-to-prepare items (3-day supply for evacuation, 2-week supply for home)

 4. Battery-powered or hand-crank radio (NOAA Weather Radio, if possible)

 9. Sanitation and personal hygiene items